risdenk/hadoop_book/examples/java.md

 # Java
 ## SSL
 This is required for self-signed or internally signed certificates.
-Another option is to modify `cacerts` for the Java installation.
+Another option is to change `cacerts` for the Java installation.

 ### Add Certificate to a Truststore
 ```bash